-ATO contact facsimile number – the facsimile number of the ATO business line sending the data.
+12.8 ATO contact facsimile number – the facsimile number of the ATO business line sending the data.

-ATO file medium type – identifies the medium type to be used for the return file.
-This field will be set to N – Internet (Portal)
+12.9 Filler – for ATO use.
+This field will be blank filled.

-ATO file creation date – the date the return file was created by the ATO.
+12.10 ATO file creation date – the date the return file was created by the ATO.